 Write the percentage you want to find in the form of a fraction.
 The percentage you want to find will be the numerator and 100 will be the denominator.
-If the percentage you want to find is 50%, for instance, then you would write 50/100.
+If the percentage you want to find is 50 percent, for instance, then you would write 50/100.

-Reduce the fraction to its lowest terms by dividing the numerator and the denominator by the greatest common factor (GCF).
-For instance, using the same 50/100 in step one, we would divide the numerator and the denominator by 50, the GCF.
-This would reduce to ½. ½ is 50/100 in lowest terms.
+Reduce the fraction to its lowest terms by dividing the numerator and the denominator by the greatest common factor .
+For instance, using the same 50/100 in step one, divide the numerator and the denominator by 50, the GCF.
+This would reduce to 1/2, which is 50/100 in lowest terms.

 Multiply the fraction written in lowest terms in step two (1/2) by whatever your whole number is.
 This would give you your answer.
-Let’s use 160 as our whole number.
-Multiplying ½ (from step two) by our whole number, 160, we get 80.
+Use 160 as the whole number, for example.
+Multiplying 1/2 (from step two) by the whole number 160 gives 80.